roelandp/bts-misc-pricefeeds/README.md

-# bts-misc-pricefeeds
+# Bitshares Misc Pricefeeds
-a collection of pricefeed scripts for bitshares mpa's / smartcoins
+a collection of pricefeed scripts for [bitshares](https://bitshares.org)' smartcoins

-browse the files to find pricefeed script(s) of your liking.
-Most of them are utilizing 'python-bitshares'
+Browse the files to find pricefeed script(s) of your liking.
+Most of them are utilizing '[python-bitshares](http://docs.pybitshares.com/en/latest/)' and python3

+A living repo.